 Equally, physical health is just as important.
-Try to exercise regularly, be mindful of what you eat, and try to get good sleep.
+Try to exercise for enjoyment and health rather than appearance, be mindful of what you eat, and try to get good sleep.
 All these things have helped me to feel better mentally, too.

 When we’re busy it can be hard to make time to unwind.
 But, it’s important to do this.
-As the saying goes, “You can’t drink from an empty cup”.
+As the saying goes, “You can’t pour from an empty cup”.

 31. There’s a difference between being alone and being lonely

 I’m naturally an introvert.
 I’m quite happy being in my own company, as are many of us.
 Although I think some people find that difficult to understand.